Iván Navarro (tennis)

-Iván Navarro Pastor ([iˈβan naˈβaro pasˈtoɾ]; born 19 October 1981) is a retired professional tennis player from Spain.
-He was sponsored by Head and Li-Ning for his racquets and attire.
+Iván Navarro Pastor ([iˈβan naˈβaro pasˈtoɾ]; born 19 October 1981) is a tennis coach and a former professional player from Spain.
+He reached a career high singles ranking of No. 67 in March 2009.
 He employed the serve-and-volley strategy, very much like his compatriot Feliciano López.
 During his playing career, he had a unique habit of changing racquets each game, using one racquet for serving and another for returning.

-He reached a career high singles ranking of 67 in March 2009.
+Career

 He defeated Ivo Karlović in the first round of the 2009 US Open before falling to former World No. 21 Taylor Dent in a five-set match in the second round.
 Navarro saved three match points in the decisive fifth-set tiebreak against Dent before the American hit a return winner to close out the match, 6–4, 5–7, 6–7(1), 7–5, 7–6(9).
 Navarro announced his retirement in April 2013.

+Sponsors

+He was sponsored by Head and Li-Ning for his racquets and attire.